axelw/node-sublime-build/README.md

 ## Known knowns

-- the file called by node is assumed to be named `server.js`
+- the file called by node is assumed to be named `server.js`.
+This is because I want to (re)start node without having to switch to a certain file in the editor.
+I *believe* using '$file' wouldn't help, I didn't verify that.
 - works on my machine running MacOS 10.7.5.
 It may or may not work elsewhere